-• Creating a positive ethos and environment for learning

-- Safeguarding our pupils by promoting their emotional well-being and improving their ability to achieve in school - Developing a deeper appreciation of diversity and inclusion, a reduction in genderbased and homophobic prejudice, bullying and violence and an understanding of the difference between consenting and exploitative relationships. - Helping our pupils to keep themselves safe from harm, both on and offline - Reducing early sexual activity, teenage conceptions, sexually transmitted infections, sexual exploitation and abuse, sexual harassment and violence, domestic abuse, peer on peer abuse and all forms of bullying, particularly online.
+- Creating a positive ethos and environment for learning - Safeguarding our pupils by promoting their emotional well-being and improving their ability to achieve in school - Developing a deeper appreciation of diversity and inclusion, a reduction in gender-based and homophobic prejudice, bullying and violence and an understanding of the difference between consenting and exploitative relationships. - Helping our pupils to keep themselves safe from harm, both on and offline - Reducing early sexual activity, teenage conceptions, sexually transmitted infections, sexual exploitation and abuse, sexual harassment and violence, domestic abuse, child-on-child abuse and all forms of bullying, particularly online.